Old-Fashioned Raspberry Jam (With Canning Instructions)

 Instructions

 - Prep for canning.
 Prepare the jars by washing them with hot soapy water.
 Transfer them to a water bath canner and fill the canner with water until the jars are fully submerged in water.
 Place over medium heat and bring to a simmer.
-Place the rings and lids in a saucepan with water.
+Put the rings and lids in a saucepan with water.
 Place over medium-low heat and bring to a simmer.
 Do not boil.

 - Crush some of the berries.
 In a large pot add 4 cups of the fresh raspberries.
 Smash the berries down so the berries are broken up.